Victa Robot Mower

 There are two options for the installation of the perimeter wire around the edges of your lawn.
 One option is to peg the boundary wire to the grass.
 The second option is to bury the wire approximately 5cm deep, by cutting a small slit in the ground.

-If possible, we recommend to initially peg the wire down to ensure that the lawnmower is running flawlessly over the space for a few days or a week, and then bury it if you wish to bury the perimeter wire.
+If possible, we recommend initially pegging the wire down to ensure that the lawnmower is running flawlessly over the space for a few days or a week, and then bury it if you wish to bury the perimeter wire.

 Yes, all Victa models can start mowing from 4 separate locations.
 The Victa mower will locate these areas by following the installed perimeter wire to the set location.